dmitryporotnikov/dmitryporotnikov/content/post/2024-03-27-one-liner-to-add-new-privileged-user-to-azure-linux-vm-using-run-command.md

 +++
-title = 'My First Post'
-date = '2024-03-27T11:02:42+00:00'
-draft = false
-summary = "One-liner to add new privileged user to Azure Linux VM using run command"
+title = 'One-liner to add new privileged user to Azure Linux VM using run command' date = '2024-03-27T11:02:42+00:00' draft = false summary = "One-liner to add new privileged user to Azure Linux VM using run command"